 A facet joint injury can have a big impact on mobility and make it very difficult to live life comfortably.
 Serious car accidents can cause facet joint injuries that require medical attention and potentially surgery.

 Adrenaline is a real thing, and in the moment, the severity of your injuries may not be apparent.
 It can take days, weeks, months, or even years for back pain after a car accident to really set in.
-There are steps you should take to ensure your legal right to compensation if you have back pain after a car accident.
+There are steps you should take to ensure your legal right to compensation if you have back pain 3 weeks after a car accident in Ohio.

 Seek Medical Attention

 It is important to seek medical attention after any significant car accident.
 You may not recognize the signs of inflammation or injury right away.
 Do not try and tough it out to see if it gets better.

 Do Not Sign or Agree to Anything

 Insurance companies are not looking to make sure you get all the compensation you may need to cover future medical concerns when you have back pain from a car accident.
 Ohio is a comparative fault state, meaning that insurance companies will do their best to find you partially liable for the accident in an effort to reduce your settlement.